arnoudb/frostybot/INSTALLATION.md

       chmod 700 /tmp/install.sh
       /tmp/install.sh /var/www/html/frostybot

   *NOTE:* Do not create the install path, it will be automatically created if it does not already exist.
+The script will also set the correct filesystem permissions for frostybot.
+If your web server uses an account other than www-data (default on Ubuntu), then simply specify the appropriate account when running the install script.
+For example, on Redhat/CentOS you would set the account to nobody like this:

+      /tmp/install.sh /var/www/html/frostybot nobody

 * Proceed to post-installation configuration